zoohyunology/advanced-data-journalism/class3/command-line-basics.md

 ## Basic commands (OSX)

 Most of what you'll be doing from the command line at this point will be navigating through directories and running Python files.
 These actions require only a few basic commands, which I'll cover here.
-Windows and OSX have slightly different syntaxes for their terminal commands, so we'll go over OSX first.
+Out of the box, Windows and OSX use a slightly different syntax for their terminal commands, but Windows users can gain access to OSX-style commands by installing [Cygwin](https://www.cygwin.com/).

 ### Listing and changing directories